ET Money: Features

 The app offers to purchase and sell direct mutual funds at zero commission charge.
 The app allows users to buy various financial products and services such as mutual funds, insurance, fixed deposits, instant loans, NPS (National Pension Scheme) and SIPs.
 It has a feature called SmartDeposit, which is powered by Reliance Mutual Fund and it allows users to earn higher interest rate on saving account balance.

 The app creates a category-wise record of spending incurred by a user by connecting to the user's SMS records and fetching data on electronic transactions.
-It creates a financial and risk profile of the user based on the data obtained from the transaction records captured in text message alerts.
+It creates the user's financial and risk profile based on the data obtained from the transaction records captured in text message alerts.
 It also allows users to buy life and term insurance plans, motor vehicle insurance, health insurance, gold, and mutual funds.
 It also lets its users check their credit scores on its platform for free.